Analyzing Character Representation in Media Content using Multimodal Foundation Model: Effectiveness and Trust: User study

 We also investigated participants' ability to interpret the information presented at the intersection of gender and age.
 Responses to Q2.4 were ambiguous, and did not provide us with reliable evidence.
-This question asked which category at the intersection of gender and age appears the least in Film 3, while ``Female Over 50'' does not appear at all and ``Male Over 50'' appears the least.
+This question asked which category at the intersection of gender and age appears the least in Film 3, while `Female Over 50' does not appear at all and `Male Over 50' appears the least.
 We considered the first as a correct response, but the second could be deemed correct, as well.
-In practice, 18 participants selected the first, while 7 selected the second and another 3 selected the ``Male Up to 50'' and 2 the ``Female Up to 50''.
+In action, 18 participants selected the first, 7 selected the second, 3 selected the `Male Up to 50' and 2 the `Female Up to 50'.
 The CI for Q2.4 intersects with the reference line and is quite wide (it spans between 0.43 and 0.75, mean=0.59).

 Nevertheless, Q2.6 provides a good evidence for this.
-Participants correctly identify the film that proportionately favors the representation of the category ``Female Over 50'', albeit the wider CI for the probability of correct response (it spans between 0.64 and 0.91, mean=0.78).
+Participants correctly identify the film that proportionately favors the representation of the category `Female Over 50', albeit the wider CI for the probability of correct response (it spans between 0.64 and 0.91, mean=0.78).
 The design of the visualization about this point is more complex: the inner circle of the doughnut charts presented the percentage of representation for the groups at the intersection of gender and age with appropriate splits in wedges.
 The grayed wedges had to be considered here.
 Interactive pop-ups showed the label of each wedge (colored or not) and the associated percentage.

-Finally, our results also suggest that participants are able to identify the film with the greatest AI confidence for age prediction (Q2.7) and the category that the AI could likely under-detect (Q2.8).
+Finally, our results suggest that participants are able to identify the film with the greatest AI confidence for age prediction (Q2.7) and the category that the AI could likely under-detect (Q2.8).
 We found a quite wide CI for Q2.7 with probability between 0.61 and 0.89 (mean=0.75), but a much shorter CI for Q2.8 between 0.72 and 0.86 (mean=0.79).
-The design to present this information was quite straightforward.
-The AI prediction confidence was provided as text below the doughnut charts.
-The AI bias was provided in the form of bar graphs.
+The presentation of this information was quite straightforward.
+The AI prediction confidence was provided in text and the AI bias in bar graphs below the doughnut charts.